-Which Bakeware Is Right for You: Metal, Glass or Ceramic?
+Which Bakeware Is Right for You: Glass, Ceramic or Metal?

 Making brownies?
 Bread?
 A casserole?
 You'll need a baking pan—but choose wisely.
-Find out the differences between baking in glass vs. metal or ceramic.
+Find out the differences between using glass vs. metal or ceramic baking pans.

 Looking to whip up a pan of brownies?
 Maybe you want to invest in a new 13×9 pan for all your baking and casserole needs?
 You might be wondering what type of pan is best for you.
 Do you choose metal, glass or ceramic?